hlynch/Bayesian2020/docs/Week-2-lecture.md

 Whereas frequentist methods are focused on rejecting a null hypothesis, Bayesian analyses are focused on the posterior distribution as a statement of the probability of the parameter lying within a certain interval (for a continuous parameter).
 Bayesian methods often (but not always) end with a statement about the mean (sometimes median) of the posterior distribution and some interval around that measure of central tendency.

 Its worth reminding ourselves that there are three measures of central tendancy that we might want to use to describe the posterior distribution.
 While the **mean** is perhaps most common, it is not unusual in Bayesian analyses to report instead the **median** or the **mode**; it often depends on which measure of central tendency you think is the most biologically relevant.
 We can also use the posterior distribution to answer other questions about the parameter(s) of interest.
 For example, if we wanted to know, "What is the probability that $\mu$ is positive?" then all we need to do is integrate the posterior distribution from 0 to $\infty$.
-That yields a direct and easily interpreted probability, and allows us to easily test a iwder variety of hypotheses that was easy accomplished with a frequentist approach.
+That yields a direct and easily interpreted probability, and allows us to easily test a wider variety of hypotheses than was easy accomplished with a frequentist approach.

 We define a 100(1-$\alpha$)$\%$ credible interval for a parameter $\theta$ as: